 Communal indoor pool

 Energy Certificate: D

 If you need to know how the currency market is please follow the link https://www.currencyindex.co.uk/Agent/oceankey or information on buying process in Portugal please see the following link https://www.oceankeyproperty.com/buying-a-property-in-portugal/

 Faro offers much more than just a landing point in Portugal.
 The area is also full of shops, restaurants, cafes, theatres, and galleries.
 Faro also offers great beaches and the Ria Formosa nature reserve.

 From Faro marina you will find Porta Nova pier where you can also catch a ferry to the ilha beaches.
 The boat ride through the Ria Formosa is a 30 minute trip each way.

 On the streets you will find many cafes and restaurants around the old town.
 As you move further away from the water front, you will also find modern office and apartment blocks.

 Old town of Faro

 The history of Faro is reflected in the sights and monuments amongst the old town.
-Faro’s city centre has many parts which have now been pedestrianised.
+Faro’s city center has many parts which have now been pedestrianized.

 The airport in Faro is the main international airport of southern Portugal.
 Faro bus and train stations are located in the centre of Faro